Skip to contentSkip to content

 Local visibility

-Prepare Google Business Profile posts, review reply drafts, service descriptions, product notes, and seasonal update copy.
+Prepare Google Business Profile posts, review reply drafts, service descriptions, and seasonal update copy.

 FAQ and knowledge base

-Collect repeated questions, write approved answers, and create source material for future drafts or a public FAQ helper.
+Collect repeated questions, write approved answers, and build source material for future drafts.

 Workflow glue